Obrestad

-Obrestad is a very small farming village in Hå municipality in Rogaland county, Norway.
-The village is located in the district of Jæren on the shore of the North Sea, about 4 km west of the village of Nærbø.
+Obrestad is a very small farming village in Hå Municipality in Rogaland county, Norway.
+The village is located in the district of Jæren on the shore of the North Sea, about 4 km west of the larger village of Nærbø.

 A harbour was constructed in Obrestad in 1874 and it is still in use.
 The Obrestad Lighthouse was built in 1873, about 900 m northwest of the harbour.

 A sea rescue station for seafarers was established at Obrestad in 1854.
 It was in use until 1977.

 History

 Local landowner Eirik Bjodaskalle, who lived around 950 AD, is said to have had his large farm at Obrestad.
 Eirik Bjodaskalle was the father of Queen Astrid, the mother of the famous Viking King Olaf Tryggvason.
 Snorri Sturluson chronicles this in the Saga of King Olaf Tryggvason which is part of Heimskringla.
 Obrestad was the place where Astrid and Olaf had to seek refuge before heading east.